rage/java-programming/data/part-11/2-packages.md

 <!-- Ohjelmaa varten toteutettujen luokkien määrän kasvaessa toiminnallisuuksien ja metodien muistaminen vaikeutuu.
 Muistamista helpottaa luokkien järkevä nimentä sekä luokkien suunnittelu siten, että jokaisella luokalla on yksi selkeä vastuu.
 Tämän lisäksi luokat kannattaa jakaa toiminnallisuutta, käyttötarkoitusta tai jotain muuta loogista kokonaisuutta kuvaaviin pakkauksiin. -->

 As the number of classes implemented for the program grows, remembering all the functionality and methods becomes more difficult.
-What helps remembering is naming the classes in a sensible manner and planning them so that each class has one clear responsibility.
+Strategies to aid memory include naming the classes in a sensible manner and planning them so that each class has one clear responsibility.
 In addition to these measures, it's wise to divide the classes into packages.
 Classes in one package might share funcionality, purpose, or share some other logical property.

 <!-- Pakkaukset (*package*) ovat käytännössä hakemistoja (directory, puhekielessä myös kansio), joihin lähdekooditiedostot organisoidaan. -->